 The Benefits of Using Mulch and Compost in Landscaping

 Mulch is a layer of organic material, such as wood chips, straw, or bark, that is used to cover the soil surface around plants.
+It helps to retain soil moisture, which is especially important in hot, dry climates.
+It also prevents soil erosion, keeps weeds at bay, and helps regulate soil temperature, protecting plant roots from extreme heat and cold.

-Compost is rich in nutrients and can help improve soil fertility.
-When added to soil, compost helps to improve soil structure and water-holding capacity.
-Compost also helps to increase microbial activity in the soil, which helps to break down organic matter and release vital nutrients for plants.
+Compost is a mixture of decomposed organic materials that is rich in nutrients and can significantly improve soil fertility.
+When added to soil, compost improves its structure and water-holding capacity.
+It also increases microbial activity, which helps to break down organic matter and release vital nutrients for plants to use.

 Back to blog